GeorgePimpleton/GeorgePimpleton/README.md

 I am certainly a *"noob"* when it comes to git and github. :Þ

-My profile picture shows my current feline, a very aloof and ornery netured male that sometimes answers to the name of "Smokey."
+My profile picture shows my current feline, a very aloof and ornery neutered male that sometimes answers to the name of "Smokey."